-ARTICLE 30.00 - TERM OF AGREEMENT
+ARTICLE 32.00 - TERM OF AGREEMENT

-30.01 The Agreement shall be in full force and effect from the 15th day of July.
-2007, up to and including the 30th day of April, 2011, and thereafter it shall be renewed from year to year unless notice for change is given as set forth below.
+32.01 The Agreement shall be in full force and effect from the 31st day of July.
+2011, up to and including the 30th day of April, 2015, and thereafter it shall be renewed from year to year unless notice for change is given as set forth below.

-Should either party wish to change this Agreement they shall give notice of such desire to the other party not less than sixty (60) days or more than one hundred twenty (120) days prior to the 30th day of April 2011, or any Notice shall be given in writing, by subsequent anniversary date. registered mail, to either party.
+Should either party wish to change this Agreement they shall give notice of such desire to the other party not less than sixty (60) days or more than one hundred twenty (120) days prior to the 30th day of April 2015, or any subsequent anniversary date.
+Notice shall be given in writing, by registered mail, to either party.